 And you do a bit of writing too?

-For a while I worked with the British Canoe Union environmental pane,l and produced a regular monthly article on the environment for their magazine ‘Canoeist’.
+For a while I worked with the British Canoe Union environmental pane,l and produced a regular monthly article on the environment for the independent magazine ‘Canoeist’.
 I’ve continued writing since and written a fair few articles now for the outdoor press about some of my canoe expeditions overseas, and some more technical aspects of canoeing.